Vajrasamaya/Employee-Attrition-/README.md

 I found such a set in IBM's Developer's page for Data Science.
 They made a set of employee data freely available for study purposed on Kaggle.

+However, I was interested in what role psychometrics would play in relation to employees.
+It is possible to gather psychometric data from potential employees and I wanted to see what sort of infomration could be gathered by using psychometric data to complement the employee data.
+So for the purpsoses of study, I found an independent set of psychmetric data that enabled me to study patterns of behavior by modeling them.
+While I will not be able to make preditions based on this data, it nonethlesss affords an opportunity for study.

+## Data

+### Employee Data: 1400 Employees, 41 data points for each
 The data utilized is for study purposes only: the initial set of data was fabricated by IBM for the purposes of providing data for understanding and practicing data science tools & techniques.

+### Psychometric Data:  19,000 respondents, 50 questions answered by each
 To this I supplemented actual psychometric data that come from online personality tests.
 For the purposes of the project, I imagined that the psychometric exams were administered to the employees.
 In such a fabricated scenario it is unrealistic to suggest that any "TRUE" insights may be derived but nonethless, will provide sufficiently complex data for a machine learning study.

-However, I was interested in what role psychometrics would play in relation to employees.
-It is possible to gather psychometric data from potential employees and I wanted to see what sort of infomration could be gathered by using psychometric data to complement the employee data.
-So for the purpsoses of study, I found an independent set of psychmetric data that enabled me to study patterns of behavior by modeling them.
-While I will not be able to make preditions based on this data, it nonethlesss affords an opportunity for study.
+Psychometrics, commonly known as personality tests, have antecedents going back to the ancient world before the common era.